apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

         - name: app-config-volume
           mountPath: /mnt/config
 ```
-- Create a tattoo design for me.
-I want it on my chest (on my heart). my desing have 2 parts, a pentagon and O+ (my blood typ).
-I want O+ to be inside and in center of pentagone.
-For pentagone i am looking for a tribal vibe.
-For O+ I want a classic sci-fi font + I want O+ lines to be filled so it is easy to realise from distance

 #### 3. Secrets
 - It is exactly like CM but it is base-64 encoded